Geoalert/mapflow-docs-en/source/faq.rst

 **Is it possible to process multiple areas in one request?**

     Yes, on the free plan you can upload up to 10 areas in one processing request by using a GeoJSON file with multiple features in the FeatureCollection.
-    Alternatively, you can convert your GeoJSON into *Mulipolygon*.
+    Alternatively, you can convert your GeoJSON into *Multipolygon*.

 **Results contain gaps / false contours / inaccuracies / errors in classification and / or heights.
 Why?**